momonga-ml/aws-copilot-containerized-flask-app/README.md

 ## Load Testing

-There are two easy-to-implement load testing options - Hey and Siege.
+Here are two easy-to-implement load testing options - Hey and Siege.
 I went with Hey, but if you'd prefer to try Siege, install with Homebrew grab the ALB URL and run with the following command:

 ```bash
 siege -c 200 -i $alb_url